SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 These epics collectively represent the core functionalities and user experiences that your platform offers.
 They provide a high-level overview of the different aspects users and administrators can interact with on the platform.

 ## Wireframes

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-In this section, display your wireframe screenshots using a Markdown `table`.
-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

-Alternatively, dropdowns are a way to condense several wireframes into a collapsible menu to save space.
-Dropdowns in Markdown are considered some of the only acceptable HTML components that are allowed for assessment purposes.

-**IMPORTANT**! **IMPORTANT**! **IMPORTANT**!
-The example below uses the `details` and `summary` code elements.
-However, for these scripts to work, I've had to add spaces within the `< >` elements.

-You MUST remove these spaces for it to work properly on your own README/TESTING files.
-Remove the spaces within the `< >` brackets for the `details` and `summary` code elements, for the Mobile, Tablet, and Desktop wireframes.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

-### Home page

 <details>
 <summary> Click here to see the HOME page wireframes </summary>